 Focus areas for campus climate groups typically include:

-- Fossil fuel divestment campaigns
+• Fossil fuel divestment campaigns

-- Curriculum integration (pushing for climate education across departments)
+• Curriculum integration (pushing for climate education across departments)

-- Campus sustainability improvements, organizing climate strikes, and teach-ins
+• Campus sustainability improvements and teach-ins

-- Building coalitions with other student organizations
+• Building coalitions with other student organizations

 The key is choosing an initial project that’s achievable; early wins build momentum and attract new members.

-4. Participate in Climate Marches and Community Forums
+4. Attend Climate Events and Community Forums

-Beyond marches, seek out community climate forums and town hall meetings where local governments present environmental initiatives and gather public input.
+Beyond organized events, seek out community climate forums and town hall meetings where local governments present environmental initiatives and gather public input.
 These official channels provide opportunities to voice support for ambitious climate policies, ask questions directly to decision-makers, and connect with other community members who share your concerns.
 Many municipalities hold public comment periods on climate action plans where your testimony can directly influence local policy.

-First-time participants should go with friends if possible, understand local laws around peaceful assembly, and prepare for weather conditions with water, sunscreen, and appropriate clothing.
+First-time participants should go with friends if possible, understand local laws around public assembly, and prepare for weather conditions with water, sunscreen, and appropriate clothing.
 For town halls and official meetings, prepare your talking points in advance.
 Concise, fact-based statements tend to be most effective.

 Your participation doesn’t end when you arrive at an event.
-Creating compelling signage for marches helps communicate your message to both attendees and media covering the march.
-Documenting events through photos or videos and sharing your experience on social media amplifies the movement’s reach far beyond the physical gathering.
-Many climate marches trend on social media, introducing climate urgency to audiences who might not otherwise engage with environmental issues.
+Creating compelling signage helps communicate your message to both attendees and media covering the gathering.
+Documenting events through photos or videos and sharing your experience on social media amplifies the movement’s reach far beyond the physical venue.

 5. Use Your Skills for Climate Advocacy

-Climate activism isn’t only for protesters and organizers; your existing skills are climate superpowers waiting to be deployed.
+Climate activism isn’t only for organizers; your existing skills are climate superpowers waiting to be deployed.
 Writers can craft op-eds for local newspapers explaining why climate action matters to their community, or start climate-focused blogs that make complex issues accessible to broader audiences.
 These written pieces help shape public discourse and can influence local decision-makers who read their regional publications.

-Artists create powerful visual narratives through climate art installations, infographics that translate complex data into shareable visuals, and compelling protest signage that captures media attention.
+Artists create powerful visual narratives through climate art installations, infographics that translate complex data into shareable visuals, and compelling event signage that captures media attention.
 Climate art has the unique ability to communicate emotional truths about the crisis in ways that statistics alone cannot achieve.
 Museums and galleries increasingly feature climate-focused exhibitions, creating opportunities for artists to contribute their talents.

 If you’re tech-savvy, climate organizations desperately need help with website development, data visualization, digital organizing platforms, and social media strategy.
 The climate movement’s rapid growth has created demand for people who can build user-friendly volunteer portals, create compelling data dashboards showing climate impacts, or manage digital campaigns that reach millions.